lyndon025/playtested/src/content/article/2023-02-26-this-arcade-shootem-up-has-mesmerizing-visuals--first-impressions---zerovector.md

 ---
-title: "This arcade shoot’em up has mesmerizing visuals | First Impressions - ZeroVector"
+author: lyndonguitar
+category: Review
-description: "ZeroVector is an arcade vertical shoot’em up designed to be played with one finger, which is used to move the player's ship.
-The ship automatically fires at enemies, and the player must avoid the incoming projectiles cluttering the map."
+description: ZeroVector is an arcade vertical shoot’em up designed to be played with one finger, which is used to move the player's ship.
+The ship automatically fires at enemies, and the player must avoid the incoming projectiles cluttering the map.
+featured: false
 pubDate: 2023-02-26
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "zerovector"]
+tags:
-featured: false
+- taptap
+- zerovector
-thumb: "/images/reviews/2023-02-26-this-arcade-shootem-up-has-mesmerizing-visuals--first-impressions---zerovector-0.avif"
+thumb: /images/reviews/2023-02-26-this-arcade-shootem-up-has-mesmerizing-visuals--first-impressions---zerovector-0.avif
+title: This arcade shoot’em up has mesmerizing visuals | First Impressions - ZeroVector
 ---

 <div class="gallery">